TiffanyVlaar/TiffanyVlaar.github.io/MachineLearningReadingGroup.md

 16 October - Tim Hurst "Utilising continuum limits of the p-Laplacian in semi-supervised learning"

-6 November - Kostas Zygalakis
+6 November - Kostas Zygalakis "Explicit stabilised methods and their use in optimization and sampling"

-20 November - Frederik Heber
+20 November - Frederik Heber "Sampling in Neural Network Loss Manifolds"

 4 December - Charlie Matthews